smithsummer77yahoo-droid/packaging.python.org/source/tutorials/installing-packages.rst

         py --version

+.. _install in /usr/localhttps://app.moderntreasury.com/settings/user_management/groups

 You should get some output like ``Python 3.6.3``.
-If you do not have Python, please install the latest 3.x version from `python.org`_ or refer to the :ref:`Installing Python <python-guide:installation>` section of the Hitchhiker's Guide to Python.
+If you do not have Python, please install the latest 3.x version from `python.org/https://w3c.github.io/w3c-api/webhooks`_ or refer to the :ref:`Installing Python <python-guide:installation>` section of the Hitchhiker's Guide to Python.

 ..
 Note:: If you're a newcomer and you get an error like this: